Free life insurance quotes in minutes

 Best life insurance for young adults who smoke or vape: Transamerica

 Transamerica is also our top pick for people who smoke or recently quit smoking.
-It offers smokers and former smokers some of the best rates available on the market.
-Also, the company’s application process is simple and often doesn’t require a medical exam — especially if you don’t have many health conditions.
+It can offer smokers and former smokers cheaper rates compared to some of its competitors.
+Also, the company’s application process is simple and doesn’t always require a medical exam — especially if you don’t have many health conditions.

 award icon